 Step 2 – Provide a Project Overview

 The project overview provides a quick summary of what your company does.
-It will quickly address why the company is well-suited to engage in business and deliver the goods or services the client is looking for.
+It will quickly address why the company is well-suited to engage in business and deliver the client’s desired goods or services.

 Talk about the service/product details.
 Present any challenges the client may face while they conduct their operations and how you can address them.

 Step 3 – Include an Executive Summary

 Be specific in this section.
 Address the needs of the individual client and be specific.
 Outline the benefits of your company’s services and products and how they will solve the client’s problems.

 Step 5 – Add Project Details

 A business proposal should include the necessary details of your proposed project.
 This helps the client see how you will address their scope of work and meet their unique goals and objectives.

 Step 7 – Include the Budget and Financial Details

 Pricing projects is not always fun but essential to a successful business proposal.
 You must explore your pricing strategy and understand what you will charge for goods or services.